tobihol/zotero-mas-metadata/README.md

 The free api has a rate limit of 10,000 transactions per month, 3 per second for interpret, 1 per second for evaluate, 6 per minute for calcHistogram.

-The plugin currently uses one interpret request and one evaluate request per item.
-Thus you can update metadata for 5,000 items per month (per subscription).
+The plugin currently uses at most one interpret request and two evaluate request per item.
+Thus you can update metadata for 3,333 items per month (per subscription) in the worst case.
+However the average should be around 9,000 items per month as most items should use only one evaluate request and no interpret requests.

 ### Citation Count